TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 ### Potential Solutions for Mechanical and Structural Subsystems

 LW-PLA For 3D Printing:
 The LW-PLA filament is a foaming thermoplastic material that has a low-density internal structure without requiring a hollow infill.
 When heated to approximately 220-250 C, the polymer foams resulting in a weight reduction of 30-50% compared to standard PLA, this is crucial for low weight operations.
 It is easy to print on common FDM printers.
 It will be most commonly used on areas where high mechanical strength is not required and is sensitive to heat and UV exposure.
-PolyLite LW-PLA is suitable for the drone appications we need and has the near highest strength compared to other PLAs.
+PolyLite LW-PLA is suitable for the drone appications we need and has the near highest strength compared to other PLAs [23].

 Specifications: